ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    7    |    15    |    55    |    63    |

     Then, MM blocks 15 to 22 will be inserted and will all result in hits.
-    This is followed by inserting MM blocks 23 to 30 and then 1 to 6, which will all result in misses and will replace the cache blocks of Sets 1 to 6 in Block 1.
+    This is followed by inserting MM blocks 23 to 30 and then 1 to 6, which will all result in misses and will replace the cache blocks of Block 1 in Sets 1 to 6.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |
 | :-----: | :-------: | :-------: | :-------: | :-------: |